mutschler/mt/README.md

 # mt

-mt is a lightweight golang movie thumbnailer currently still in development

-at the moment mt can't be configured and will write a jpg file with 24 screenshots to the same direcetory as the source file
+mt is a lightweight media thumbnailer. it aims to be a simple and fast alternative to outlayers awesome [Video Contact Sheet](http://p.outlyer.net/vcs/)

 ## Installation

-`mt` uses the ffmpeg av library, so you'll need those librarys and then just run:
+`mt` uses depends on ffmpeg's libraries, so you'll need those installed and then run:

 `go get bitbucket.org/raphaelmutschler/mt`
+`go install bitbucket.org/raphaelmutschler/mt`

 ## Settings